GrantBirki/log/content/_index.md

 +++
-headless = true
-title = "Log - Using Dario Theme" # the text to display on the "/" homepage description = "A minimal web log." # The description of the home page that will be used in the open graph meta tags
+subtitle = "Log - Using Dario Theme" # the text to display on the "/" homepage description = "A minimal web log." # The description of the home page that will be used in the open graph meta tags
 +++